pet-organizer-group-26/pet-organizer/progress.md

   - Set up placeholder functionality for future features (password reset, help/support)
   - Used consistent icons and styling with the rest of the application

+- Conducted a comprehensive review of project status:
+  - Analyzed todo.md and progress.md to determine remaining tasks
+  - Assessed current completion status at approximately 70%
+  - Updated todo.md with a prioritized list of remaining tasks
+  - Created a clear summary of completion status by category

+- Main areas requiring completion:
+  - Data migration from Firebase to Supabase (0% complete)
+  - Testing of authentication flows and CRUD operations (50% complete)
+  - iOS deployment and device testing (30% complete)
+  - Component documentation and accessibility features (10-20% complete)
+  - Final debugging of database connections and schema (90% complete)

+- Next immediate steps:
+  1. Complete data migration from Firebase to Supabase
+  2. Remove all Firebase dependencies
+  3. Verify all functionality with Supabase
+  4. Focus on iOS deployment issues
+  5. Complete testing checklist

 # Dark Mode Implementation Progress

 ## Completed